-KVH is funded through two grower levies: a National Pest Management levy for the management of Psa, which from 1 April 2021 is set at 0.1 cents/tray; and a levy for biosecurity readiness and response activities which is set at 1.5 cents/tray.
+KVH is funded through two grower levies: a National Pathway Management levy for the management of Psa, which from the year ending 31 March 2026 is set at \$0.006 cents/tray; and a levy for biosecurity readiness and response activities which is set at \$0.008 cents/tray.
 KVH's levy is renewed annually at their AGM.